Book promotion is hard enough without feeling like you’re annoying people. Here are five proven tips for book promotion success with confidence!

 First, you have to go back to why your book is important.
 Why are your goals and message vital?
 Why is it important that THIS BOOK reach readership?
-If you don’t have that solid foundation, the rest will be even more of a trial.
-Having solid, supportive groups and readers is critical!
+That solid foundation is crucial.

 Acting from confidence is a real thing, people.
 And investing in your own vision so that you are secure is priceless.